hetalang/heta-compiler/docs/export-formats.md

 **[filepath]/[namespace].m** : Code which can be run in Matlab environment to generate Simbio model.
 **[filepath]/fun.m** : Auxilary mathematical functions to support Simbio code.
 This code should be placed in the same directory as simbio project.

+### Known restrictions

+- `TimeSwitcher` and `CSwitcher` are transformed to `DSwitcher` with the settings which give approximate behavior.
+The precision of switching time depends on `maxstep` parameter of solver.
+So you may need to set `maxstep` to a small value to have more precise switching time.
+- `DSwitcher` in Simbio does not support `atStart` property.
+The solver always act as it set to `false`.

 **Example:**
 ```yaml